a-synchronous/rubico/README.md

 ])
 ```

 All Rubico operators support both eager and lazy APIs.
-The eager API takes all required arguments and executes at once, while the lazy API takes only the setup arguments and returns a function that executes later.
+The eager API takes all required arguments and executes at once, while the lazy API takes only the setup arguments and returns a function that only expects the data arguments.
 This dual API supports a natural and composable code style.

 ```javascript [playground]
 const myObj = { a: 1, b: 2, c: 3 }